kumekay/p7/README.md

 #### Selection reasoning

 -	**Number of cookies:** Good invariant, used as unit of diverse.
 -	**Number of user-ids:** We are using cookies as unit of diversion in this experiment, so this metric will not be robust invariant.
-And it's not good for evaluation because this experiment has different focus.
+Although it is possible to use user-ids as evaluation metric, it's not very good, because it's not normalized.
--	**Number of clicks:** Because this action happens right before our experiment this metric should be good invariant
+-	**Number of clicks:** Because this action happens right before our experiment this metric should be good invariant.
--	**Click-through-probability:** This metric is worthwhile as invariant, but it's highly correlated with two other metrics, so I will not use it.
+-	**Click-through-probability:** This metric is worthwhile as invariant.
+May be it even better than number of clicks, because it normalized for each group of users, but it's highly correlated with two other metrics that I already using, so I will not use it.
--	**Gross conversion:** This is important evaluation metric for our experiment, because it depends directly on number of enrolments.
+-	**Gross conversion:** This is important evaluation metric for our experiment, because it depends directly on number of enrollments.
 -	**Retention:** Is a good evaluation metric, because number of paying users is may be affected and we have interest in this change.
 -	**Net conversion:** Because we want to reduce the number of frustrated students and increase percent of paying users, this metric is obvious chose for evaluation.